brockfanning/sdg-indicators-1/_pages/en/imprint.md

 ## Data protection notes

-**The Federal Statistical Office is committed to protecting your privacy and fully adheres to the data protection provisions.
-The trust placed in our organisation and in official statistics is of great importance to us.**

-With these notes we also fulfill our information obligations regarding the collection of personal data, which are laid down in Article 13 of the General Data Protection Regulation (GDPR).
-The Federal Statistical Office does not collect personal data when this National Reporting Platform is accessed.
+With these notes we fulfill our information obligations regarding the collection of personal data, which are laid down in Article 13 of the General Data Protection Regulation (GDPR).

+The Federal Statistical Office does not collect any personal data when the National Reporting Platform is accessed, but you do use the services of the provider GitHub.
+GitHub's data protection declaration can be found at [https://help.github.com/en/articles/github-privacy-statement](https://help.github.com/en/articles/github-privacy-statement).

+ As website visitors, technical information, including the IP address, is recorded: this can be personal data.
+Personal data is collected when you create an account.

 For data protection notes with regards to the use of our contact form, social media and our general website, the [data protection declaration](https://www.destatis.de/EN/Service/PrivacyPolicy/privacypolicy_node.html) of the Federal Statistical Office applies.